 If you pay for high-speed internet, you can get many channel streaming options, as we discuss in our ultimate guide to saving money by cutting cable.
 Your monitor can do double duty as a TV set.

 Many well-known TV channels have playlists of episodes available for free on the their websites.
 Watch classic movies or television episodes on YouTube.
-Roku lets you watch episodes from your favorite channels for a one-time price.
 Do you already subscribe to Amazon Prime?
 You can get Amazon Prime Video for free.

 Classes for kids.
 Many schools have free or low-cost after-school activities for enrolled kids.
 If you are paying for dance or karate classes, have a talk with your child and see if they are really enjoying their time there.
 You could find alternatives, including free apps that your kids can install to learn coding and other cool stuff.
 Businesses like Michael’s and Home Depot hold workshops for kids throughout the year.